zamilaqeel/esp32-wifi-ap-config-portal/README.md

 ## Usage

-- Build and upload with PlatformIO or Arduino IDE.
+- Build and upload with PlatformIO.
 - Press the boot button to enter AP mode at any time.

 ---